Dolní Krupá (Mladá Boleslav District)

 Dolní Krupá is a municipality and village in Mladá Boleslav District in the Central Bohemian Region of the Czech Republic.
-It has about 300 inhabitants.
+It has about 200 inhabitants.

 Geography

 Dolní Krupá is located about 14 km north of Mladá Boleslav and 55 km northeast of Prague.
 It lies in the Jizera Table.
 The highest point is the hill Radechov at 392 m above sea level, whose peak is protected as a nature monument.

 History

 The first written mention of Krupá is from 1229.
 In 1766 Krupá was divided into two villages, Horní Krupá (today part of Ralsko) and Dolní Krupá.
 Until the 19th century, the local population made a living from agriculture and forestry, then crafts developed.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

 The main landmark of Dolní Krupá is the Church of Saint Wenceslaus.
-It is a baroque church from the second half of the 18th century.
+It is a Baroque church from the second half of the 18th century.

-The baroque rectory next to the church is also a cultural monument.
+The Baroque rectory next to the church is also a cultural monument.
 Today it houses a branch of the Museum of the Mladá Boleslav Region.